alismael/remote-data/README.md

 # remote-data

-> Handling fetching asynchronous data with React/Redux
+> Handling Asynchronous fetching of data with React & Redux

 ## Dependencies